tumagonx/nwjs_docs_old/Transparency.md

     "transparent": true
   }
 ```
+### Windows
+support only windows vista and above, DWM (Desktop Window Manager) must be enabled (i.e. transparency might not work on classic theme / basic version of the OS / using remote desktop)

 ### Linux
 you need to run node webkit with these params
 ```params
 --enable-transparent-visuals --disable-gpu
 ```
-and your window manager needs to support compositing
+and your window manager needs to support **compositing**

 ## Click through transparency
 _Click through transparency requires node-webkit >= v0.11.4_